Rachel-lcy/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+## Chinese cuisine
+### fish flavored shredded pork

+Ingredients:
+- 250 g pork tenderloin
+- 5 g dried black "wood ear" fungus
+- 100 g bamboo shoots
+- 1 medium sized carrot
+- 3 cloves garlic
+- 3 scallions
+- 3 tbsp vegetable oil
+- 1 thumb-sized piece of ginger
+- 1 tbsp Chinese cooking sherry/wine
+- 1 tbsp cornstarch
+- 1/4 tsp salt

+Instructions:
+1. Soak the black fungus in a large bowl of warm water for 1 hour to rehydrate.
+Remove the hard stems, rince well, and drain.
+Cut into thin slices, set aside.
+2. Cut pork into 3 cm long, thin slices.
+Combine pork slices, Chinese cooking wine, salt and 1 tbsp cornstarch in a medium-sized bowl, mix well.
+Add 1 tbsp oil, toss well, set aside.
+3. Cut carrot and bamboo shoots into thin, almost shredded, slices about 3 cm long.
+Set aside.
+Mince garlic and ginger, set aside separate from vegetables.
+4. Mix sauce ingredients in a medium-sized bowl and set aside.
+5. Heat 1 tbsp oil in a wok on medium to high heat.
+Add marinaded pork mixture into the wok, frying 30 seconds, and then gently separate the pork slices with a spatula.
+Stir fry for about 1 minute more.
+Remove from wok.
+6. Add 1 tbsp oil into the same wok.
+When oil is hot, stir fry minced garlic and ginger for 10 seconds until fragrant.
+Add carrot and bamboo shoots, stir and cook for about 1 minute.
+7. Add pork and black fungus to the wok, mix well, then add sauce mixture, frying for 1 minute.
+Make sure all the ingredients are evenly coated with sauce.
+8. Place on a serving plate, and garnish with finely-chopped scallions.
+Serve immediately.